 Mount Rushmore Facts

 There are many interesting facts behind the faces of the Mount Rushmore National Memorial, and some are more well-known than others.
-Most of us know the when and the why behind the monument: carving began in 1927 and finally was completed in 1941.
+Most of us know the when and the why behind the monument: Mount Rushmore construction started in 1927 and finally was completed in 1941.
 Obviously the sculptor, Gutzon Borglum wanted to create a lasting tribute in grand form of these 4 former presidents, which is as logical a reason as any for why it was constructed.
 It is believed that Borglum created the monument not just as a tribute to the four men depicted on it, but also to the high ideals they each brought to America and represented within themselves.
-They were chosen because they 'commemorate the founding, growth, preservation, and development to the United States.'
+They were chosen because they "commemorate the founding, growth, preservation, and development to the United States."

 The project hit a slump when President Hoover took office.
 Although he did quickly appoint the final two members to the organized Mount Rushmore National Memorial Commission(created by President Coolidge to authorize federal funding for the project), Hoover never met with the commission.
 Borlgum grew frustrated at the delay, and attempted to get in to see the president, however, after a heated dispute with the president's secretary, his appointment was cancelled.
 Eventually, Borglum did succeed in meeting with Hoover, and convinced him of the importance of the project, and voila, the first commission meeting was set up!
 Soon, the commission was organized, the funding completed so the work could began.